ztkent/pifi/README.md

 ## Systemd Service

 `pifi.service` is a daemon that runs on boot and helps you configure the WiFi settings of your Raspberry Pi.

-If your device is not connected to a network, the service will start in access point mode.
+- If the service detects your device is offline, it will enable access point mode
 - Connect a client to the access point
   - The AP should be named `PiFi-AP-<1234>`
-- Navigate to `http://10.42.0.1:8088` to view the web interface.
+- Navigate to `http://10.42.0.1:8088` to view the web interface
-- View the available networks, and connect your target network.
+- View the available networks, and connect your target network

 ### Setup